microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamScheduleSchedulingGroup.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphSchedulingGroup>: schedulingGroup
+BODYPARAMETER <IMicrosoftGraphSchedulingGroup1>: schedulingGroup
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-      - `[Id <String>]`: Unique identifier for the identity.
+      - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Id <String>]`: Read-only.
   - `[DisplayName <String>]`: The display name for the schedulingGroup.
 Required.
   - `[IsActive <Boolean?>]`: Indicates whether the schedulingGroup can be used when creating new entities or updating existing ones.
 Required.